 Litigation.
 The Village is party to a legal challenge of the comprehensive plan.
 Village officials believe it is too speculative to determine whether some of the legal proceedings will have a material adverse effect in the Village's financial position.
-Therefore, no related liability has been recorded at September 30, 2019.
+Therefore, no related liability has been recorded at September 30, 2020.

 Contracts.
-The Village had outstanding commitment for professional service contracts totaling \$477,824 at September 30, 2019.
-These projects are for planning, engineering and legal services and are reported in the General Fund and Capital Projects Fund.
-There are no outstanding commitments in any other governmental funds.
+The Village has outstanding commitments for professional service contracts for planning, engineering and legal services and are reported in the General Fund and Capital Projects Fund at September 30, 2020.
+The outstanding commitment at September 30, 2020 is as follows: